 What better application of knowing the strangest of marine invertebrate phyla can there be than to recognize it on your plate?
 Its scientific name disguised by colorful cultural argot or perhaps in a different language?

-1. SEA SQUIRTS! (probably genus Pyura?).
+1. SEA SQUIRTS!
+(Halocynthia sp. possibly H. roretzi).
 The Korean name for sea squirts as food is: meongge (although there are several more)